 We employ our understanding of the body’s anti-viral immune response to rationally design the next generation of cancer treatments.
 Our core technology redirects the innate and adaptive arms of anti-viral immunity to create a sustained anti-cancer immune response.

-Oncolytic viruses selectively replicate & destroy cancer cells.
-Combining VSTs with oncolytic viruses boosts the innate & adaptive immune response against the tumor.
-We are now preparing for a Phase I clinical trial which combines oncolytic viruses and VSTs to treat squamous cell head and neck cancers.
+Oncolytic viruses selectively replicate and destroy cancer cells.
+Combining VSTs with oncolytic viruses boosts the innate and adaptive immune response against the tumor.

 Allogeneic Therapy Using Tessa’s VST Platform